arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - If an error occurs, the built-in RGB LED will blink red continuously.
 - While an event is recognized, the built-in RGB LED is turned on green.

-#### Machine Learning and Motion Analysis

-You can use the Nicla Voice and the [Machine Learning Tools](https://cloud.arduino.cc/machine-learning-tools/) of the Arduino Cloud to create your own motion analysis Machine Learning models.
-Check out this [tutorial](https://docs.arduino.cc/tutorials/nicla-voice/getting-started-ml) and start with Machine Learning with the Nicla Voice.

 ## Actuators

 ### RGB LED